OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

-# Case study (WIP) NMEA Multiplexer running on a Raspberry Pi Zero W, and others
+# Case Study (WIP) NMEA Multiplexer running on a Raspberry Pi Zero W, and others
 This is a case study, using different hardware configurations to run the same software configuration (the NMEA Multiplexer).

 For the hardware details, see [here](../full.server.extended.v2/README.md), as it is the exact same one as in this project.